becauseinterwebs/TKTalkie/README.md

 ## Conclusion

-I built this project because I wanted to have full control over the sound effects that were played, plus it helps that it only costs around $40.00 if you buy all theparts listed above (except for the SD card as the price on those varies greatly...)
+I built this project because I wanted to have full control over the sound effects that were played, plus it helps that it only costs around $40.00 if you buy all the parts listed above (except for the SD card as the price on those varies greatly...)

 It's a fun project and adds that little something extra to your TK build.
 Have fun!